Find Trade Colleges

 What Phlebotomy Technician/Phlebotomist Majors Need to Know

-People with careers related to phlebotomy technician/phlebotomist were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to phlebotomy technician/phlebotomist and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Phlebotomy Technician/Phlebotomist Majors